liesenf/andreasliesenfeld.github.io/README.md

 <br />

 <b>Research:</b> <br>
-My main research interest is the study of talk, combining qualitative studies of talk-in-interaction (interactional linguistics, conversation analysis) with the quantitative study of corpora of spoken discourse (grammar induction, distributional modeling).
+My main research interest is the study of human-human and human-technology interaction, combining qualitative approaches to the study of talk-in-interaction (conversation analysis and ethnomethodology) and speech technology design (dialog management, NLP and ASR for voice assistants).
 In my early-career research I have conducted linguistic fieldwork in different parts of Asia and built a video corpus of Malaysian Cantonese.
-Currently, I work on developing corpus-based representations of building blocks of conversation as tensors.
-Specifically, I explore how speech corpus data can be integrated in natural language understanding modules.<br />
+My current work focuses on user experience evaluation, dialog management system design and speech recognition for non-lexical utterances.
+I also work as a conversation design consultant and currently write a book in this area.<br />

 <br />

-Most of my work has been on Chinese (Mandarin and Cantonese) and English (British Englishes and World Englishes).<br />
+Most of my work has been on Chinese and English.<br />

 <br />

 <b>Experience:</b> <br>
-PhD student in linguistics, Nanyang Technological University, Singapore<br>
+PhD, Nanyang Technological University, Singapore<br>
-Visiting fellow, CRC991 frame semantics, Düsseldorf University, Germany<br>
+Visiting fellow, Computational Linguistics, Düsseldorf University, Germany<br>
 Data scientist, Industry, Berlin, Germany<br>
-Master, School of Social Sciences, University of Hong Kong, SAR of China<br>
+Master, University of Hong Kong, Hong Kong SAR <br>
-Bachelor, Fakultät für Geisteswissenschaften, University of Bonn, Germany<br />
+Bachelor, University of Bonn, Germany<br />
 <a href="mailto:lies0002[AT]ntu[DOT]edu[DOT]sg">Get full CV</a><br>

 <br />